Preloader

 Srinivas TV - Click to view full profile

-• Certified Master Black Belt & a passionate trainer
+• Certified Master Black Belt & die-hard fan of Lean Six Sigma

-• Over 20 years in the field of Lean Six Sigma
+• Over 22 years in the field of Lean Six Sigma

-• Trained over 10,000 professionals across industries.
+• Trained over 12,000 professionals across industries

-• Corporate Lean Six Sigma trainer for Fortune 50 Companies
+• Corporate Lean Six Sigma trainer for Fortune 50 companies

 Course Fee Includes

-• 64 hours of project-enabled experiential learning
+• 72 hours of project-enabled experiential learning

 • Lifetime access to the student portal of the Lean6SigmaPro Page

-• Minitab Training & over 80 hours of extensive practice
+• Minitab Training & over 40 hours of extensive practice

 • Industry-specific Lean Six Sigma case studies